MelchiorObame/Reseau-de-neurones-HTR/README.md

 1. I get the error message "Exception: No saved model found in: ... ": unzip the file `model/model.zip`.
 All files contained must be placed directly into the `model/` directory and **not** in some subdirectory created by the unzip-program.
 2. I get the error message "...
 TFWordBeamSearch.so: cannot open shared object file: No such file or directory": if you want to use word beam search decoding, you have to compile the custom TF operation from source.
 3. I get the error message "...
 ModuleNotFoundError: No module named 'editdistance'": you have to install the mentioned module by executing `pip install editdistance`.
-4. Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` of the IAM website And convert it to JSON white `data/convertToJSON.py`.
+4. Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` of the IAM website and convert it to JSON white `data/convertToJSON.py`.
 5. I use a custom image of handwritten text, but the NN outputs a wrong result: the NN is trained on the IAM dataset.
 The NN not only learns to recognize text, but it also learns properties of the dataset-images.
 Some obvious properties of the IAM dataset are: text is tightly cropped, contrast is very high, most of the characters are lower-case.
 Either you preprocess your image to look like an IAM image, or you train the NN on your own dataset.
 See [this article](https://medium.com/@harald_scheidl/27648fb18519).
 6. I get an error when running the script more than once from an interactive Python session: do **not** call function `main()` in file `main.py` from an interactive session, as the TF computation graph is created multiple times when calling `main()` multiple times.
 Run the script by executing `python main.py` instead.